Ruff9/Documentation/README.md

 # Documentation

 I'm a beginner at programming and to learn the best I can, I collect wisdom from masters.
 This is a list of texts that influenced me, the objective is to collect important cultural material for the future noobs to come.
-Feel free to had anything important to you.
+Feel free to add anything important to you.

 [Teach yourself programming in ten years](http://norvig.com/21-days.html)